🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🍽️ Food Scene + 7.2 -- 25 Beachfront restaurants offer Dominican staples and international cuisine, but variety is limited compared to major food cities.
+🍽️ Food Scene + 7.2 -- 25 Cabarete offers a decent mix of local Dominican cuisine and international options catering to tourists, but variety and quality are limited compared to larger cities.

-🧠 Yoga Studios + 7.0 -- 10 Several yoga studios and retreat centers cater to the wellness crowd, with daily classes and beachfront sessions.
+🧠 Yoga Studios + 7.0 -- 10 Several well-regarded yoga studios and beachfront classes cater to the active expat and digital nomad community, with a strong emphasis on wellness retreats.

-πŸ₯— Healthy Food Options + 6.4 -- 15 Many cafes and restaurants provide healthy bowls, smoothies, and vegetarian options, though not as abundant as in top health destinations.
+πŸ₯— Healthy Food Options + 6.4 -- 15 A growing number of cafes and restaurants offer smoothie bowls, salads, and organic options, though fresh produce availability can be inconsistent.

 πŸ’Ό WORK ENVIRONMENT